About the College

 - constructed a new Health Laboratory Center featuring laboratory and classroom spaces; and

-- Bert Walker Hall is currently being renovated and upgraded.
+- renovated Bert Walker Hall

 An integral educational and economic force in the Jackson, Lenawee and Hillsdale communities, the College operates on general fund budget of about $45 million.
-Each year, more than 8,000 students enroll at JC.
+Each year, more than 7,500 students enroll at JC.
 About 43 percent take classes on the Central Campus; 11 percent at JC @ LISD TECH, 7 percent at the LeTarte Center, 10 percent at Maher, 20 percent online, about 4 percent at locations around Jackson County, and 4 percent in the Prison Education Initiative.
-Among JC’s total student population:
+Among Jackson College’s total student population:

-41 percent of students attend full-time,
+- 41 percent of students attend full-time, 59 percent part-time;

-59 percent of students are females,
+- 58 percent of students are females, 42 percent males;

 Jackson College is accredited by The Higher Learning Commission and is a member of the North Central Association of Colleges and Schools, 30 North LaSalle Street, Suite 2400, Chicago, IL 60602-2504.